complyue/edh-early-history/Tour/Readme.md

 >
 > I still remember the hard time to wrap my head around `x = x + 1` when learning
 > [BASIC](https://wiki.c2.com/?BasicLanguage), and the pleasure when I finally
 > established the perception.
-But I'm not happy with it now, and feel false faith
+But I'm not happy and feel false faith with it now.
-> with it.
 >
 > Using _variables_ in thoughts is anti-human, imagine yourself allocating a
 > box area on a piece of paper, along with other tasks performed, you write sth